-The typical asking rate per listing is in the $20's per square foot per year.
-The Capitol Hill region is going through a decrease in rates.
-In the last 3 months, the median rate decreased $13 per sqft per year.
-That's a 36% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Capitol Hill submarket is seeing a an increase in rates.
+In the last 3 months, the median rate rose $28 per sqft per year.

-Compared to the rest of the Salt Lake City market, the Capitol Hill region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Salt Lake City market, the Capitol Hill region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 1 listings have been posted online, which means leases most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 0 listings have come on the market, which means new listings are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About Inf% of the listings in the Capitol Hill are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 6,370 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are close to 5 floors.
-Most buildings in this area were built in 1999 and are Class B.
+Even though the median size is 3,000 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are approximately 5 floors.
+Most buildings in this area were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Capitol Hill residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.